 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics in May 2015, the median annual salary earned by industrial engineers was $83,470.
-The BLS indicated that engineers working for pipeline transportation companies, excluding crude oil pipelines, earned the most money per year, with salaries averaging $128,490.
-Other high-paying industries included nonresidential building construction and petroleum and oil and gas extraction.
+According to the U.S. Bureau of Labor Statistics in May 2018, the mean annual salary earned by industrial engineers was $91,630.
+The BLS indicated that engineers working for outpatient care centers, earned the most money per year, with salaries averaging $127,120.
+Other high-paying industries included pipeline transportation of crude oil and natural gas.

-The BLS projects that the employment of industrial engineers will grow by about 1% from 2014-2024, a rate that is slower than the national average predicted for all occupations.
+The BLS projects that the employment of industrial engineers will grow faster than average from 2018-2028, compared to all occupations.

 Job Duties for a Field Industrial Engineer